EMJzero/COaT_Project/README.md

 - **NormalizeVector**: Transforms a vector to have a unitary norm;
 - **SimpleTaffoTest**: A few trivial tests to verify that TAFFO and PandA-Bambu are working properly;

-Currently not all test are workig all the way through TAFFO, HLS and simulation, refer to the **notes.txt** files for the details of each test.
+Currently not all test are working all the way through TAFFO, HLS and simulation, refer to the **notes.txt** files for the details of each test.

 ### Results